Why AI tools for data and analytics matter in 2026

 BitBoard

-Visit BitBoard.
-BitBoard lets teams build dashboards and reports by connecting data sources and using AI tools — Claude, ChatGPT, Cursor — to generate shareable analyses.
-The framing is closer to "AI-native Notion for data" than to a traditional BI tool.
+BitBoard lets teams build dashboards and reports by wiring up data sources and pointing AI tools (Claude, ChatGPT, Cursor) at them to generate shareable analyses.
+Think "AI-native Notion for data" rather than a traditional BI suite.

-Good fit if your team already pays for Claude or ChatGPT and you want a dashboard layer that uses those subscriptions instead of locking you into yet another LLM bill.
+A good fit if your team already pays for Claude or ChatGPT and you'd rather have a dashboard layer that rides those subscriptions instead of locking you into yet another LLM bill.

 Bring your own AI assistant; BitBoard handles the data plumbing and the share link.